 Symptomatic care and adequate nutrition are needed.
 Neither corticosteroids nor hepatitis B immune globulin (HBIG) is helpful for acute infection.
 No therapy prevents the development of chronic, subclinical hepatitis once infection is acquired.

 Pregnant women should be tested for HBsAg during an early prenatal visit.
 Failing that, they should be tested when admitted for delivery.
 Some women who are HBsAg-positive are treated with lamivudine or telbivudine during the 3rd trimester, which may prevent perinatal transmission of HBV.

 Neonates whose mothers have unknown HBsAg status at the time of delivery should also receive their first dose of vaccine within 12 hours of birth.
 For infants < 2 kg, the first dose is given concurrently with HBIG (0.5 mL IM) at a different site.
-For infants ≥ 2 kg and whose mothers can be tested for HBsAg and in whom follow up is assured, HBIG (0.5 mL IM) can be delayed up to 7 days pending a positive maternal test for HBsAg.
+For infants ≥ 2 kg and whose mothers can be tested for HBsAg and in whom follow up is ensured, HBIG (0.5 mL IM) can be delayed up to 7 days pending a positive maternal test for HBsAg.
 Testing for HBsAg and anti-HBs at 9 to 15 months is recommended for all infants born to HBsAg-positive mothers.

 Separating a neonate from its HBsAg-positive mother is not recommended, and breastfeeding does not seem to increase the risk of postpartum HBV transmission, particularly if HBIG and HBV vaccine have been given.
 However, if a mother has cracked nipples, abscesses, or other breast pathology, breastfeeding could potentially transmit HBV.